ilovespectra/portals/README.md

 ![4](assets/4.png)<br><br>
 Copy the URL.
 ![6](assets/6.png)<br><br>
 Activate edit mode, select Custom Import, and paste your GLB URL.
+For this example, I'm using [this model](https://sketchfab.com/3d-models/rooftop-garden-with-loft-47f4fa5c8c7a4f5a8c49490179b2e52f)
 ![5](assets/5.png)<br><br>
 It will look like this while it loads.
 ![7](assets/7.png)<br><br>